A student in a QUT shirt stands a laboratory bench showing a model of human internal organs to visitors.

 • Radiation therapy.

-Biomedical sciences laboratory Open House
+Biomedical science and medical laboratory science Open House

 A QUT student stands in a large laboratory surrounded by activities and experiements, he is explaining anatomy models to a family of three.